yiisoft/validator/README.md

 #### Skipping empty values

 By default, missing and empty values are validated (if the value is missing, it's considered `null`).
-That is undesirable if you need to allow not specifying a field.
+That is undesirable if you need a field to be optional.
 To change this behavior, use `skipOnEmpty: true`.

 Note that not all rules have this option, but only those that implement `Yiisoft\Validator\SkipOnEmptyInterface`.
 For example, `Required` rule doesn't.
 For more details about its customization see "Requiring values" section.